Wrocław University of Environmental and Life Sciences

-The Wrocław University of Environmental and Life Sciences (former Agricultural University and Agricultural Academy in Wrocław) is a state university established as an independent university in 1951.
-UPWr is one of the best specialist universities in Poland.
+The Wrocław University of Environmental and Life Sciences (former Agricultural University and Agricultural Academy in Wrocław) is a state university in Wrocław, Poland, established as an independent university in 1951.
 It conducts training and research in the field of food, environmental and veterinary sciences.

-In the Perspektywy ranking – the most prestigious and comprehensive ranking of universities in Poland – in 2020 UPWr was placed second in the group of natural and agricultural universities and the 25th among all universities in the country.
-In addition, two degree programmes – geodesy and cartography and food science – have been voted the best in the country.
+In the comprehensive Perspektywy ranking of universities in Poland, in 2020 UPWr was placed second in the group of natural sciences and agricultural universities and 25th among all universities in the country.
+Two of its degree programmes – geodesy and cartography, and food science – have been voted the best in the country.

 For several years, the university has been listed in the international Shanghai Ranking among the best universities in the world in the fields of: Food Science & Technology, Veterinary Science and Chemical Engineering.

 History

 1856–1945.
-The Lviv Academy of Veterinary Medicine was established in 1881 as the third institution of this kind in Poland, alongside those in Vilnus and Warsaw.
+The Lviv Academy of Veterinary Medicine was established in 1881 as the third institution of this kind in Poland, alongside those in Vilnius and Warsaw.
 The Faculty of Agriculture dates back to 1856, when the Rural Agricultural School was opened in Dublany near Lvov, in the eastern outskirts of Poland.
 Initiated by the Galicia Parliament and later confirmed by the decree of the Minister of Agriculture, the school was transformed into the School of Agriculture, which later gained the status of the Polish Academy of Agriculture in 1901.
 The academy was incorporated into the Lviv Polytechnic, together with the School of Forestry, which resulted in the establishment of the Faculty of Agriculture and Forestry in 1919.
 The last transformation was decreed by the Council of Ministers.